ircv3/ircv3-specifications/client-tags/typing.md

     period: "2017"
     email: "evan@muffinmedic.net"
 ---
+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `+typing` tag name.
+Instead, implementations SHOULD use the `+draft/typing` tag name to be interoperable with other software implementing a compatible work-in-progress version.

+The final version of the specification will use an unprefixed tag name.

 ## Description
 This specification defines the `typing` client tag, which allows clients to send and receive the current status of when a user is typing a new message prior to sending.